olivierfriard/boris_docs/index.rst

 1) Click on **Observations** > **Extract events from media files** option.
 2) Choose the observation(s).
 3) Select the events to be extracted.
-4) Select a destination directory that will contain the extracted media sequences.
+4) Select a destination directory that will contain the extracted sequences.
 5) Select a time offset (in seconds, the default value is 0).

 The time offset will be substracted from the starting time of event and added to the stopping time.
 All the extracted sequences will be saved